Accumulation/distribution index

 The accumulation/distribution line or accumulation/distribution index in the stock market, is a technical analysis indicator intended to relate price and volume, which supposedly acts as a leading indicator of price movements.
+It provides a measure of the commitment of bulls and bears to the market and is used to detect divergences between volume and price action - signs that a trend is weakening.

 Formula

 This ranges from -1 when the close is the low of the day, to +1 when it's the high.
 For instance if the close is 3/4 the way up the range then CLV is +0.5.
 The accumulation/distribution index adds up volume multiplied by the CLV factor, i.e.

 The starting point for the acc/dist total, i.e. the zero point, is arbitrary, only the shape of the resulting indicator is used, not the actual level of the total.

 The name accumulation/distribution comes from the idea that during accumulation buyers are in control and the price will be bid up through the day, or will make a recovery if sold down, in either case more often finishing near the day's high than the low.
 The opposite applies during distribution.

 The accumulation/distribution index is similar to on balance volume, but acc/dist is based on the close within the day's range, instead of the close-to-close up or down that the latter uses.